Anooppv/workshops/README.md

 }
 ```

 31. If you run the compile and app again, you should see that the title now updates when it is changed on the `TodoDetailPage`.

+---

+#### Add functionality for creating items

-One last step: we are missing a page to add new items.
+1. One last step: we are missing a page to add new items.
 One easy way to do this is to add an "Add" button to our navigation bar, which will add a new todo to our list view that we can edit.
 Hop back over to `TodoPage.xaml.cs`.
 We can access what Xamarin.Forms calls the toolbar by using the `ToolbarItems` property on our `TodoPage`, and adding a new `ToolbarItem`.
 Add the following code to the constructor of the `TodoPage` class:
 ```
 ToolbarItems.Add (new ToolbarItem ("Add", null, async () => {
 	// This is where we define actions that will happen when the "Add" button is tapped.